Television in the Soviet Union: History

-World War II disrupted regular television broadcasting; it was re-instated in Moscow on 15 December 1945.
+World War II disrupted regular television broadcasting and caused great damage to the equipment; it was re-instated in Moscow on 15 December 1945.
 On 4 November 1948, the Moscow television centre began broadcasting in a 625-line standard.

 On 29 June 1949, the first out-of-studio broadcast, of a football match, was made, from the Dynamo sports stadium.
 On 24 August 1950, a long-range broadcast was made from Moscow to Ryazan.